 The History of Consejo Mundial de Lucha Libre (1933-1939)

 Consejo Mundial de Lucha Libre, aka CMLL.
 There is no other wrestling promotion in the world quite like it, and not just because CMLL can go from amazing to irritating in a matter of seconds.
 No, it’s because after all these years, CMLL remains the one constant in the world of wrestling.
-At 84 years old, it just keeps going, still steadily making money, still filling seats in Arena Mexico, and showing no signs of slowing down.
-And as we approach their biggest show of the year this Saturday night, the 84th CMLL Anniversario, it’s become pretty obvious to me that most wrestling fans still don’t know nearly enough about this promotion.
+At over 84 years old, it just keeps going, still steadily making money, still filling seats in Arena Mexico, and showing no signs of slowing down.
+It has become pretty obvious to me that most wrestling fans still don’t know nearly enough about this promotion.
 Maybe it’s because of CMLL’s frustrating inability to try anything different from their tried and true formula.
 Maybe it’s because they’re based out of Mexico and certain “wrestling” fans just don’t care unless it takes place in America.
 Whatever the reason, I felt that this week was as good a time as any to take fans through CMLL’s history, from the day it opened its doors in Arena Modelo to this upcoming Saturday night.
 Over the next week you will learn almost everything there is to know; how CMLL began, how it prospered, how it discovered the most legendary luchador of all time, how it fended off two promotions formed to combat them and so much more.
 What else is there to say, let’s begin this long journey through the history of Consejo Mundial de Lucha Libre, the oldest wrestling promotion in the world.

 To understand the origin of CMLL, one must first understand the origin of lucha libre.
 You may be thinking that the two are exclusive; after all, what was lucha libre before CMLL?
 But while CMLL definitely popularized the art known as “the free fight”, lucha libre was around long before the promotion opened its doors.
 Some have suggested that lucha libre was invented by a man named Enrique Ugartechea during the second French Intervention in 1863, inspired by Greco-Roman wrestling.
 In reality Ugartechea was just another in a long line of guys to use the Greco-Roman style; in reality lucha libre back then was the same as every other kind of wrestling, differentiated only in how it was called.
 Regardless of its origin, lucha libre was around long before CMLL, but it wasn't anything to write home about.
 Why did it have such trouble growing?
 Among other issues, there was no major promotion in Mexico that could put on shows and promote talent on a national level.
 But all of that was about to change thanks to one man; Salvador Lutteroth.